Farheen Gani

 Bachelor of Science in Criminal Justice with Criminal Forensics Specialization, Colorado State University

-Colorado State University offers a criminal justice and law enforcement degree with the option to specialize in criminal forensics.
+Colorado State University offers a criminal justice degree with the option to specialize in criminal forensics.
 A specialty track comprising the five courses listed below makes up 15 semester study hours.
 A student can transfer up to 90 credits to this college and degree program.
 Members of the military and corporate affiliates may be eligible for a tuition discount.
 The college advises a full-time load of 24 units per semester.

 This criminal forensics specialization uses hands-on instruction and practical application to teach students how to analyze crime scene evidence and solve crimes and other investigations.
 The specialized courses offered by this specialization are ideally suited for students pursuing, or currently working in, careers such as crime scene analysts, investigators, criminal examiners, and more.